Measurement of additional radiation in the initial-state-radiation processes $e^+e^-\to \mu^+\mu^-\gamma$ and $e^+e^-\to \pi^+\pi^-\gamma$ at BABAR

-Radiative events are selected by requiring a detected photon in the laboratory polar-angle range $0.35<\theta<2.4$\rad, and with a measured energy $E^\ast_\gamma>4\gev$ in the center-of-mass (CM) frame.
-Exactly two tracks of opposite charges are required to extrapolate to the collision region, each with: transverse momentum $> 0.1\gevc$; $\theta$ in the range 0.4$-$2.45\rad; at least 15 hits in the DCH.
+\textit{Event selection.} Radiative events are selected by requiring a detected photon in the laboratory polar-angle range $0.35<\theta<2.4$\rad, and with a measured energy $E^\ast_\gamma>4\gev$ in the center-of-mass (c.m.) frame.
+Exactly two tracks of opposite charges are required to extrapolate to the collision region, each with: transverse momentum $> 0.1\gevc$, $\theta$ in the range 0.4$-$2.45\rad, at least 15 hits in the drift chamber.
 Events can contain any number of additional photons and tracks that do not satisfy the requirements.
-Only photons with $E_{\gamma}>50 \mev$ are considered in the fits described below.
-The photon with the highest measured energy in the CM frame is denoted $\gamma_\mathrm{ISR}$.
+Detected photons with $E_{\gamma}>50 \mev$ and polar angle in the range 0.35$-$2.4\rad are retained for the fits described below.
+The photon with the highest measured energy in the c.m.\ frame is denoted $\gamma_\mathrm{ISR}$.
 Events in which both tracks are tightly identified~\cite{performance} as muons (pions) are assigned to the dimuon (dipion) sample.
-In the following, the rates of each radiative process are quoted as fractions of the total yield in those dimuon and dipion samples, respectively.
+In the following, the rate of each radiative process is quoted as a fraction of the total yield in those dimuon and dipion samples, respectively.
+Topologies considered in the analysis are sketched in Fig.~\ref{fig:sketch}.

-In the NLO study, both selected samples are submitted to two types of kinematic fits to $e^+e^-\to\pi^+\pi^-\gamma_\mathrm{ISR}\gamma$: \begin{itemize} \item[–] $\fitla$ fits: for each additional photon $\gamma_\mathrm{LA}$ detected at large angle (LA) to the beam (0.35$-$2.4\rad), its measured energy and angles are used in a fit; we retain the one with the lowest $\chi^2$. \item[–] $\fitsa$ fits: a small angle (SA) photon $\gamma_\mathrm{SA}$ is approximated as being collinear with either beam.
-The fit with the lower $\chi^2$ is retained.
-The fit ignores additional detected photons and returns the fitted energy of the collinear photon. \end{itemize}
+\textit{NLO study.} The dimuon and dipion samples are submitted to two types of kinematic fits to $e^+e^-\to\pi^+\pi^-\gamma_\mathrm{ISR}\gamma$, with one photon in addition to $\gamma_\mathrm{ISR}$: \begin{itemize} \item[–] $\fitla$ fits: a photon $\gamma_\mathrm{LA}$ is detected at large angle (LA) to the beam, and its measured energy and angles are used in a fit. \item[–] $\fitsa$ fits: an undetected small angle (SA) photon $\gamma_\mathrm{SA}$ is approximated as being collinear with either beam. \end{itemize}